The Best Medicare Supplement (Medigap) Plans in Maryland

 Not all insurance companies that sell Medigap plans offer the same selection of policies, however.
 Insurance companies that sell Medigap policies must offer Plans A, C and F, but other plan type offerings are optional.

 How Do I Enroll in a Maryland Medigap Plan?

 Medicare supplement insurance is only available to Original Medicare beneficiaries aged 65 and older.
 So, if you’re about to turn 65 and are enrolling in Medicare Part B, it may be time to consider a Medigap plan.

 If you’re planning on purchasing a Medigap policy, the ideal time to do so is during your Medigap open enrollment period.

 Your Medigap open enrollment period starts once you are at least 65 years old and are enrolled in Medicare Part B. Your Medigap open enrollment period lasts for six months.
 This time period is typically the best time to enroll, particularly for beneficiaries who have health concerns, because you can’t be denied coverage.
 During open enrollment, insurance companies that sell Medigap policies are legally required to sell you a plan, regardless of your health, at the price a person in good health would pay.

 If you’ve hit 65 but still receive medical benefits through your employer or union, you have the option of delaying your Medicare Part B enrollment until after your current coverage ends.
 In this case, your six-month Medigap enrollment period begins once you enroll in Original Medicare.

-If you miss Medigap’s enrollment period, you may have to go through an insurer’s medical underwriting process, which can result in higher premiums if you’re found to be a high risk.
+If you miss your Medigap enrollment period or apply for a play during any other time when you don't have guaranteed issue rights, you may have to go through an insurer’s medical underwriting process, which can result in higher premiums if you’re found to be a high risk.
 For seniors in poor health, this can potentially result in your application for coverage being denied.